 Avoid the weekend warrior syndrome.
 "Your dog will follow you off a cliff," says Karas.
-If you take your dog for a long hike on the weekend, he's not going to tell you he's tired and you should turn around, she says.
+If you take your dog for a long hike on the weekend, they are not going to tell you they are tired and you should turn around, she says.
 Keep exercise time within reason for your dog's fitness and comfort level.

 Also avoid high-impact activities like running and jumping, which can increase joint pain and inflammation, advises the American College of Veterinary Surgeons.
 Stick to regular leash walks that help build muscle around the joints.

 Consider a supplement.
 Several small studies show that fish oil supplements may help ease pain and lameness in dogs with osteoarthritis.
 Because supplements aren't regulated and vary in quality by brand, talk to your vet first if you're considering giving a supplement, says Karas.

 Try acupuncture.
 The American Animal Hospital Association recommends acupuncture as a safe treatment for pain in animals.
 Ask your vet for a recommendation for a veterinary acupuncturist, someone trained to use the needles that may help ease pain and increase blood flow to muscles.